 You can claim on expenditure for producing the concert or series up to the first performance, as well as travel to and from a venue which is not the usual venue of the company.

-You must provide a statement showing all core expenditure broken down by category and UK and non-UK spending.
+The tax return must also be accompanied by the required supplementary information, including venues used and an Additional Information Form.
+You must provide a statement of core expenditure broken down by category and UK and non-UK spending.

 HMRC has a specific approach for calculating an orchestra production trade's taxable profit or loss.